ahmedesoliman/Sign_AI_VR_Game/README.md

 - This project was developed with a limited knowledge of C++ and openCV.
 But there is unlimetied opprtunities to make it better.

 #### ©️®️ @ahmedesoliman

-A virtual reality computer vision application, implementing a system acting as an interface between the Deaf-Muted communities and non-deaf people based on American Sign Language (ASL).

-Technologies used: Unity Game Engine & OpenCVSharp + Unity free package